 Give Your Barbour Wax Jacket a New Lease of Life

 Re-waxing a Barbour jacket is an easy and effective way to maintain its water-resistant properties and unique patina.
-Select the right wax for your jacket type (check the label), clean and dry the jacket first, and follow the steps above.
+Select the right wax for your jacket type, clean and dry the jacket first, and follow the steps above.
 With proper care, your Barbour jacket will last for many years.
-Browse our full range of Barbour wax jackets if you're considering a new addition, or visit our complete cleaning guide for day-to-day care advice.
+Browse our full range of Barbour wax jackets if you're considering a new addition, explore the men’s Barbour jackets collection, or visit our complete cleaning guide for day-to-day care advice.

-Watch Barbour's step-by-step guide below for a further look at how to re-wax your waxed jacket and keep it ready for years of countryside adventures.
+Watch Barbour's step-by-step guide below for a further look at how to re-wax your waxed jacket and keep it ready for years of countryside use.